mathewajk/Kaki/readme.md

 ## Important note

 This website is underactive development, and things may not work as intended.
 It probably cannot handle a large number of users just yet.
-Feel free to make an account, and also to reach out to me at [mathew@mathewkramer.io](mailto:mathew@mathewkramer.io) if you have feedback or encounter an issues!
+Feel free to make an account, though, with that in mind, and also to reach out to me at [mathew@mathewkramer.io](mailto:mathew@mathewkramer.io) if you have feedback or encounter an issues!
 If you'd prefer to make an account through Google OAuth, please let me know so that I can add you to the list of approved test users (and reopen the OAuth signin).

 ## About pitch accent